-In about 1948, 470 Beacon became the home of Mrs. Edna Mae (Reynolds) Candage Lovejoy Walsh Grant, who operated it as a lodging house.
+On April 8, 1948, 470 Beacon was acquired from the Appels by Mrs. Edna Mae (Reynolds) Candage Lovejoy Walsh Grant, who operated it as a lodging house.
 She previously had lived in Reading.
-She was the assessed owner of 470 Beacon from 1949 through 1951.

 Edna Grant was the former wife of Henry (Harry) Wells Candage, the widow of Everett John Lovejoy and Dr. William Martin Walsh, and the former wife of Wallace Edwin Grant.

 Among the lodgers at 470 Beacon with Mrs. Grant in 1949 was Francis (Frank) Greene MacCausland, an automobile salesman, who also previously had lived in Reading.
 He had moved from 470 Beacon by 1950.

 In 1946, before she lived at 470 Beacon, Edna Grant had filed for (and subsequently received) permission to convert 220 Commonwealth into apartments.
 The property was owned by Frank MacCausland, then a resident of Stoneham.
 He transferred it to her in June of 1947.

 Mrs. Grant continued to live at 470 Beacon until about 1951, when she moved to an apartment at 220 Commonwealth